-If you're planning on studying or touring in Malta, you'll need to apply for a Schengen visa category C. This could be either a study visa to Malta, an educational visa to Malta, or a tourism visa to Malta.
-To secure your visa to study in Malta, you'll have to provide the following documents:
+If you're planning to study or travel in Malta, you'll need to apply for a Schengen visa of category C. This could be either a study visa to Malta, or a tourist visa to Malta.
+To obtain a visa to study in Malta, you'll have to provide the following package of documents:

 -

-A valid foreign passport that's still active at least 90 days after your intended trip.
+A valid foreign passport that's still active at least 90 days after your return from a trip.

 -